Posted 9th November 2022

 Crispen’s opening also pointed out we need to bring this into our conversations and language.
 How do we link all of the important topics and agendas together – and more precisely – How do we link the social value agenda to the SDGs?

 We were honoured to out of many fantastic speakers have Jeremy Nicholls, Assurance Framework Lead for SDG Impact Standards at UNDP delivering a thought-provoking keynote with an eye-opening insights to the challenges in the world, with issues such as gender equality being over 100 years off and assurance missing in carbon trading.
-But with the word “imagine” he also shared news and developments (e.g. SDG Impact Standards) that can support enterprises to act.
+But with John Lennon’s words of “imagine” he also shared news and developments (e.g. SDG Impact Standards) that can support enterprises to act.

 Panel 1: Another Acronym?